JavaScript supports several data types, which can be broadly categorized into two groups: primitive and non-primitive (also known as reference types).

 - Primitive data types: Primitive data types are the most basic data types in JavaScript, and they are immutable (cannot be changed).
 There are six primitive data types in JavaScript:

-: represents textual data, enclosed in single or double quotes, e.g. 'hello', "world"boolean
+- string: represents textual data, enclosed in single or double quotes, e.g. 'hello', "world"

-: represents a variable that has not been assigned a valuesymbol
+- undefined: represents a variable that has not been assigned a value

 Here's an example of defining and using primitive data types in JavaScript: